golmansax/flux-crud-store/README.md

     id: React.PropTypes.string.isRequired,
   },

-  // We are able to get the benefits of PureRenderMixin!
+  // We are able to get the benefits of PureRenderMixin because we are using Immutable objects!
   // https://facebook.github.io/react/docs/pure-render-mixin.html
   mixins: [React.addons.PureRenderMixin],